chaoge525/soafee_demo/documentation/manual/validation.rst

 On an EWAOL virtualization distribution image, the container engine test suite is available for execution on both the Control VM and the Guest VM.
-In addition, as part of running the test suite on the Control VM, an extra test will be performed which logs into the Guest VM and runs the container engine test suite on it, thereby reporting any test failures of the Guest VM as part of the Control VM's test suite execution.
+In addition, as part of running the test suite on the Control VM, an extra test will be performed which logs into each Guest VM and runs the container engine test suite on it, thereby reporting any test failures of a Guest VM as part of the Control VM's test suite execution.

 The test suite is built and installed in the image according to the following